 Mlambe Health and Social Trust (MhEST) is a locally registered charitable organisation based in Zomba, Malawi.
 MhEST collaborates with government, partners, communities and individuals to enhance collective impact and deliver innovative, cost effective interventions to alleviate vulnerability, suffering and poverty on vulnerable young people, elderly and those requiring palliative care.

-The YWCA is a Malawian Nongovernmental, Christian organization dedicated to the empowerment of woman in order to achieve a better community’’.
+The YWCA Malawi is a Malawian Nongovernmental, Christian organization dedicated to the empowerment of women in order to achieve a better community’.
 The YWCA supports young women in their efforts to make positive changes in their lives through the development of the whole person, body and spirit, ensuring basic health needs, developing leadership and promoting self- reliance.
 Over the past 15 years we have run programs in HIV/AIDS awareness, treatment care and support, adult literacy, entrepreneurship, leadership development, violence against women and SRHR and psychosocial wellbeing of adolescent mothers and their children.

 Mental Health Users and Carers Association (MeHUCA) is a registered patient advocacy organization that was established on 27th February, 2010 and was officially launched in 2012.
 MeHUCA is a volunteer- based, Disabled Persons Organization (DPO) comprising of people with or having previously experienced mental illness, learning disability and other mental health problems and their carers (guardians).